Overview

 System Prompt Templating

 Agent system prompts support Handlebars templating.
 Templates are rendered at runtime before the prompt is sent to the LLM, with the current user's context injected as variables.
+Agent Skills can opt into the same rendering with a templated: true frontmatter field (set automatically when converting a templated agent); their SKILL.md body is then rendered with the same variables and helpers each time the skill is loaded.

 Variables